The College / Introduction

 The Renaissance man Bhai Ram Singh; alumnus, faculty and principal at the Mayo School, was an architect, designer, and craftsman who in one short, inimitable lifetime discovered in himself, both a builder and a wood carver.
 Aitchison College, the Lahore Museum and the NCA itself bear testimony to his greatness.

-Nayyara Noor, whose music and voice has touched the hearts of generations; Graphic Designers Niaz Ali Shah and Ahmad Khan established the technical, perceptual, theoretical peripheries of publicity and graphic design and what is now called Visual Communication Design.
+The history of the NCA is bound up with the incredible legacy of personalities that have emerged from it.
+Nayyar Ali Dada’s eclectic expression bears much of Pakistan’s creative expression in architecture; Professor Emeritus Khalid Iqbal gave us the sensitive soul of the Punjab in painting; Zahoor ul Akhlaq the reflective artist, left behind an imperishable legacy; Mian Ejaz ul Hassan the painter and Mian Salahuddin the ceramist paved the way for exploring new avenues in their respective disciplines.
+Nayyara Noor, whose music and voice has touched the hearts of generations; graphic designers Niaz Ali Shah and Ahmad Khan established the technical, perceptual, theoretical peripheries of publicity and graphic design and what is now called Visual Communication Design.
 Professors and artists the likes of Professors Salima Hashmi, Colin David, Saeed Akhtar and Muhammad Asif trained entire generations that studied at the NCA.
 Such has been the contribution of others, such as Professors Kamil Khan Mumtaz, Javed Najam, Tanveer Hussain, M.H Jafri, Abdul Rehman Khan, Sheherezade Alam and Bashir Ahmed who are all pioneers in their fields.
 The Textile Design Department was established under the leadership of Professor Abbasi Abidi, who later on became the Principal of the NCA.
 The product designer Professor Qadir Bakhsh, the founding father of the department of Product Design established a venerable reputation nationally and internationally; as did Ustad Mohamed Ali with his fine woodcarvings.
-Shirin Pasha, the film-maker with the sensibility of a painter who founded the department of Film and TV; Professor Iqbal Hassan the eternal academic who took charge of teaching Art History and headed the department that can rightly be called the intellectual backbone of studio programmes offered at the NCA.
+Shirin Pasha, the film-maker with the sensibility of a painter founded the department of Film & TV and Professor Iqbal Hassan the eternal academic took charge of teaching Art History and headed the department that can rightly be called the intellectual backbone of studio programmes offered at the NCA.

 The first Musicology and Film and Television degree programmes offered in Pakistan were initiated at the NCA in 2002 and 2004 respectively.
 Apart from the establishment of pioneering departments, the NCA, its faculty and students have been advocates and participants of pivotal heritage and conservation projects, such as the conservation of the Lahore Fort.

+We believe that the cutting edge of creativity and expression is to be discovered within ourselves and for that we individually nurture the potential in each student.
 We teach our students to reject nothing, to examine everything; they are taught how to think but never what to think.
 Expression is to be discovered within ourselves and for that we individually nurture the potential in each student.

-History and Heritage
+History & Heritage

-The Arts and Crafts Movement (1850-1920) emerged and gained strength in response to the rapid social and economic changes brought out by the Industiral Revolution.
+The Arts and Crafts Movement (1850-1920) emerged and gained strength in response to the rapid social and economic changes brought about by the Industiral Revolution.
 The movement advocated the promotion of indigenous arts and traditional craftsmanship.
 Many of the proponents of art and craft education were followers of the Arts and Crafts Movement and disciples of William Morris and his counterparts.

 Sir JJ School of Arts, Bombay, Govt.
 College of Art, Madras, Govt.
 College of Art and Craft, Calcutta and the Mayo School of Arts, Lahore were the four art institutions established by the Crown in India.
 The Mayo School of Industrial Art was set up in memory of the assassinated British Viceroy of India, Lord Mayo.
 John Lockwood Kipling (father of author Rudyard Kipling), a teacher of painting, sculpture and architectural embellishment and proponent of the Arts and Crafts Movement working then at the J.J.
-School of Art Bombay, was appointed as the Mayo School of Arts first Principal.
+School of Art Bombay, was appointed as the Mayo School of Arts’ first Principal.
 He also held charge as the curator of the Central Museum Lahore.

 The Mayo School of Arts was established in 1875 on the lines of the Kensington model, in conjunction with the Central Museum.
 The School was to document the arts and crafts of the Punjab, with the aim of training excellent craftsmen who would serve the demands of craft production.
 The Mayo School became a center of craft excellence under the direction of a line of accomplished heads, including J.L Kipling, Sir Percy Brown, Lionel Heath, Bhai Ram Singh and S. N. Gupta.
+The school was also tasked with the monitoring of craft institutions of the Punjab and in such capacity, was well connected with other institutions throughout the province.
+Over the years, inclusion of the fine arts became part of the school’s curriculum, along with architectural drafting and drawing, embellishment crafts, woodwork, wood carving, weaving, embroidery, blacksmithy, metalwork and bookbinding.

 Following the partition of the Indian Subcontinent, the Mayo School underwent many changes.
-From 1956 to 1958 the Mayo School went through a process of restructuring by the Government of Pakistan to become the National College of Arts.
+From 1956 to 1958 the Mayo School went through a process of restructuring by the Government of Pakistan and became the National College of Arts.
 Professor Mark Ritter Sponenburg (1916-2012), a graduate of the prestigious Cranbrook Academy of Art, Michigan, and the L’ Ecole des Beaux Arts Paris, was given charge as Principal.
 A celebrated artist, well versed in American and European art and design education, Sponenburgh introduced the modernized curriculum which is the root of National College of Arts even today.
 He encouraged an understanding and exploration of indigenous craft and culture.
 The exhibition ‘Folk Arts of Swat’ based on research in Swat, in collaboration with NCA students, is still on display at the Lahore Museum.

 The departments of Fine Arts, Design and Architecture were established in 1958 and the Mayo School was finally transferred to the Ministry of Education.
 The College was sanctioned a Board of Governors as recognition of its superior quality of education.
 The new breed of artists, designers and architects emerged as professionals who helped in establishing trends that would modernize the art scene and industry.
 A new policy introduced in 1972 recognized the achievements of the College and furthered its development as a center of excellence in the arts.
 A unique measure of autonomy, under the Federal Government, was ensured from this point on.
 In 1985 the College was granted a degree awarding status.
 This also empowered the NCA to institute graduate programmes in the field of Visual Arts and Interior Design (1999), Multimedia Arts (2001) and Communication and Cultural Studies (2005).
 The College offers MA degrees in Visual Art, Interior Design and Multimedia Design and an MPhil leading to PhD in Communication and Cultural Studies.
+The departments of Musicology, Film & Television were established a few years later, along with the Center for Conservation and Cultural Heritage Management.
+The Research and Publication Center was established in 1999, and has produced milestone publications on history, art, and the social sciences.
+A project for the restoration and conservation of the archival records of Mayo School of Arts was also initiated under this center.
+The NCA Archives is considered an essential resource for research on art history and the history of art, craft, design and architecture of Pakistan and pre- partition Punjab.

 The National College of Arts successfully transitioned from an Annual System to Semester System in 2020 with all Degree Programme courses and structures approved from the Academic Committee of the Board of Governors NCA with promulgation of NCA Act 2021.
 NCA has achieved another milestone of being a Federal Chartered Institute which has elevated its status as a unique institution in the field of Art and Design.
 It is indeed a moment of pride for the National College of Arts that it has gained the status of a Chartered Institute.
 Since then NCA has continued to expand its outreach and infrastructure.
-We hope that the coming years bring more seminal prospects to fruition taking NCA to new heights for the times to come.

 Campus